 Channel classic Cleopatra cool by opting for harsh geometric lines and vivid colors.
 Achieve a graphic aesthetic that will make your eyes pop.

 - Prep your lids with an eye primer like the Smashbox 24 Hour Photo Finish Eye Primer.

-- Brush a light shadow over the entire lid and blend to the brow bone.
-A shade like beige, taupe or cream is perfect.
+- Brush a light shadow (such as white or cream) over the entire lid and blend to the brow bone.

 - Finish with two generous coats of a thickening mascara, such as Benefit Cosmetics BADgal Lash.

 A slightly more feminine, contemporary take on Cleopatra eyes, this look is softer but still makes a serious style statement.